rambleraptor/api-linter/docs/rules/index.md

 # Rule Documentation

-Rules are divided into groups according to AIP block: each discrete block of AIPs may have a group of rules.
-The generally-applicable AIPs are organized into the "core" group of rules, and remaining blocks are grouped based on the `scope` name provided to the block on [aip.dev][].
+Rules are divided into groups according to AEP block: each discrete block of AEPs may have a group of rules.
+The generally-applicable AEPs are organized into the "core" group of rules, and remaining blocks are grouped based on the `scope` name provided to the block on [aep.dev][].

 <ul class="glue-tile-set glue-mod-mt-std" style="margin-top: 40px;">
   <li>